E-I-E-I-(Annoyed Grunt): Advertisements

-During The Poke of Zoro, there are advertisements which reference products and movies.
+During The Poke of Zorro, there are advertisements which reference products and movies.
 The Buzz Cola advertisement shown before The Poke of Zorro is a parody of the opening Normandy invasion sequence from the film Saving Private Ryan (1998).
 Gray writes that it "scorns the proclivity of ads to use any gimmick to grab attention, regardless of the ethics: as an indignant Lisa asks incredulously, 'Do they really think cheapening the memory of our veterans will sell soda?'"
 Amongst the other films advertised at the theater is My Dinner with Jar Jar, a reference to the character Jar Jar Binks from Star Wars: Episode I – The Phantom Menace and the 1981 film My Dinner with Andre.

 Music

 The episode features multiple references to songs and themes.
 The song "Glove Slap" is a parody of the song "Love Shack".
 The B-52's sang both the original and the amended version used in the episode.
 The music playing during the sequence where the Simpsons begin farming is the theme tune from the television series Green Acres.
 A farmer is shown using an elephant to measure his corn plants' height; this is a reference to the song "Oh, What a Beautiful Mornin'" in the musical Oklahoma!, which features the line "the corn is as high an elephant's eye".
 The Southern colonel's horn plays the opening few notes of the song "Dixie".